Examining The Different Definitions And Types Of Psychology

 - Parenting struggles

-The field of psychology is very dynamic and so new areas of focus come about on a regular basis.
-For instance, the British Psychological Society (BPS) includes cyberpsychology (also known as web psychology and internet psychology) as one of the emerging fields within psychology.
+The field of psychology is regarded as dynamic, allowing new areas of focus to come about regularly.
+For instance, agencies like the British Psychological Society (BPS) include cyberpsychology (also known as web psychology and internet psychology) as one of the emerging fields within the industry.

 Cyberpsychology involves the study of psychological phenomena related to the use of the internet and all other forms of technology.
 The field includes the rapidly developing area of online counseling, where clients can conveniently connect with a therapist via the internet.
-Furthermore, while much emphasis is placed on social media, other activities such as online shopping and gaming and their effect on behavior are also considered in Cyberpsychology.
+Other activities like online shopping and gaming and their effect on behavior are also considered in cyberpsychology.

-In describing cyberpsychology, the BPS points to "the increasing presence and usage of technology in our lives."
-This has led to a range of negative effects which are studied and treated by the cyberpsychologist and may include:
+In describing and justifying cyberpsychology, the BPS points to "the increasing presence and usage of technology in our lives."
+Cyberpsychologists may address challenges like:

 - Sleep deprivation